wemgl/edu-interacting-with-workflows-go-code/exercises/async-activity-completion/README.md

 2024/03/14 15:14:00 INFO  Activity Namespace default TaskQueue async WorkerID 22396@Omelas@ ActivityID 5 ActivityType Activity Attempt 1 WorkflowType Workflow WorkflowID async RunID 0c3cb022-042f-4437-b021-a6cf2a4afe1b taskToken 0a2461613733613533322d363337362d346130332d613563342d36626134626437306139623312056173796e631a2430633363623032322d303432662d343433372d623032312d61366366326134616665316220052801320135420841637469766974794a08080110be80401801
 ```

 3. You can now use this token to send a `CompleteActivity()` call from another client.
-In a third terminal, navigate to the `completeclient` subdirectory and run `go run main.go --tasktoken [tasktoken]`, pasting the token from the previous step.
+In a third terminal, navigate to the `completionclient` subdirectory and run `go run main.go --tasktoken [tasktoken]`, pasting the token from the previous step.
 This will cause your Activity to return and your Workflow to successfully complete.
 The terminal running your Worker process should now show `workflow completed`:

 ```
 2024/03/14 15:15:45 INFO  Async workflow completed.
 Namespace default TaskQueue async WorkerID 41996@Omelas@ WorkflowType Workflow WorkflowID async RunID cf865c9f-2487-47a3-84c4-fd0c6da6ee6c Attempt 1 result